Rabadash8820/UnityAssemblies/README.md

 Therefore, the default reference to `UnityEngine.dll` added by this NuGet package does not satisfy the compiler.
 However, if you reference both `UnityEngine.dll` _and_ the module assembly, then you'll get compiler errors about duplicate type definitions.

-The solution is to [remove our default reference](#removing-the-default-reference-to-unityengine.dll) to `UnityEngine.dll`, and then reference each module that you need individually.
+The solution is to [remove the default reference](#removing-the-default-reference-to-unityengine.dll) to `UnityEngine.dll`, and then reference each module that you need individually.
 So, for this particular example, your `.csproj` might look like the following.